uci-cbcl/FactorNet/README.md

 The following are arguments for train.py, the training script:
 * `-i inputdirs`.
 Folder(s) containing cell-type specific data for training.
 Examples and a more in-depth explanation can be found in the data folder (required).
 * `-vi validinputdir`.
 A folder containing cell-type specific data for validation (Optional.
 If not specified, validation chromosomes in the training cell lines will be used instead).
-* `-v validchroms Chromosome(s) to set aside for validation or early stopping (default: chr11).
+* `-v validchroms`.
+Chromosome(s) to set aside for validation or early stopping (default: chr11).
-* `-t testchroms.
+* `-t testchroms`.
 Chromosome(s) to set aside for testing.
 Test sequences are never touched throughout training (default: chr1, chr8, chr21).
+* `-e epochs`.
+Number of epochs for training (default: 20)
-* `-n negatives` Number of negative samples per each positive sample (default: 1).
+* `-n negatives`.
+Number of negative samples per each positive sample (default: 1).
 For example, if this value is set to 5 and you are training on a ChIP-seq file with 10,000 peaks, then each epoch will contain 10,000 positive samples and 50,000 randomly drawn negative samples without replacement.
+Not used for multi-task training.
-* `-k kernels` Number of kernels or motifs in the model (default: 32).
+* `-k kernels`.
+Number of kernels or motifs in the model (default: 32).
-* `-r recurrent` Number of LSTM cells in the model (default: 32).
+* `-r recurrent`.
+Number of LSTM cells in the model (default: 32).
-* `-d dense` Number of dense units in the penultimate layer (default: 64).
+* `-d dense`.
+Number of dense units in the penultimate layer (default: 64).
-* `-p dropout` Dropout rate between the LSTM and dense layers (defaulter: 0.5).
+* `-p dropout`.
+Dropout rate between the LSTM and dense layers (defaulter: 0.5).
-* `-s seed` Random seed for reproducibility (default: 420).
+* `-s seed`.
+Random seed for reproducibility (default: 420).
-* `-f factor` The transcription factor to train.
+* `-f factor`.
+The transcription factor to train.
 If not specified, multi-task training is used instead.
-* `-m meta` Meta flag.
+* `-m meta`.
+Meta flag.
 If used, model will use metadata features.
+* `-g gencode`.
+GENCODE flag.
+If used, model will incorporate CpG island and gene annotation features.
+* `-o outputdir`.
+Output directory.
+Will not be overwritten if already present (required, unless `-oc` used).
+* `-oc outputdirc`.
+Output directory.
+Will be overwritten if already present (required, unless `-o` used).

 ### Examples
 There are five different type of models used for the ENCODE-DREAM competition.
 These models differ in their training method and types of features they incorporate.
 I included a sample BED file in the resources folder (sample_ladder_regions.blacklistfiltered.bed.gz) to make predictions on.
 The README in the models folder describe what the program outputs once training completes.